Quantum Distribution Error Mitigation via the Circulant Structure of Pauli Noise: Scaling DEM

 Figure \ref{fig:dicke_10_1} shows the results for $\ket{D^{10}_1}$.

-Next, the results for the quantum phase estimation demonstrations are shown in Figs.~\ref{fig:qpe6_hardware}, \ref{fig:qpe6_sim}, \ref{fig:qpe10_hardware}, and \ref{fig:qpe10_sim}.
-The simulated results are Figs.~\ref{fig:qpe6_sim} and \ref{fig:qpe10_sim}.
+Next, the results for the quantum phase estimation demonstrations are shown in Figs.~\ref{fig:qpe6_hardware} and \ref{fig:qpe10_hardware}.
 The phase angles were chosen to be $\theta=\frac{31}{32}$ and $\theta=\frac{511}{512}$ to correspond with a peak value of all 1s for the 6 and 10 qubit demonstrations, respectively.
-From Table \ref{tab:fidelities}, QPE6 had the smallest corrected fidelity, but the highest relative increase in fidelity.
+From Table \ref{tab:fidelities}, QPE10 had the smallest corrected fidelity, but the highest relative increase in fidelity.

-Finally, the Grover search demonstrations on 5 qubits were conducted with a target state of all 1s.
+Finally, the Grover search demonstration on 5 qubits were conducted with a target state of all 1s.
 The optimal number of iterations were used.
-The results are shown Figs.~\ref{fig:grover5_hardware} and \ref{fig:grover5_sim} with the latter from simulation.
-The classical simulations assume full connectivity and in some cases performed much better than the corresponding quantum hardware demonstrations (see Figs.~\ref{fig:qpe10_hardware} and~\ref{fig:qpe10_sim}).
+The results are shown Figs.~\ref{fig:grover5_hardware}.